YaqiangCao/seqFlow/README.md

 ## Introduction
-My computating enviroment and pipelines for NGS data analysis, some scripts were mixed with plot functions, designed with Python, [conda](https://docs.conda.io/en/latest/), [bioconda](https://bioconda.github.io/) and parallel computating.
+My Linux (CentOS and Ubuntu) computating enviroment and pipelines for NGS data analysis, some scripts were mixed with plot functions, designed with Python, [conda](https://docs.conda.io/en/latest/), [bioconda](https://bioconda.github.io/) and parallel computating.
 Not stable yet and quite updaetd, hope not out-dated.

 Major design idea: